Site icon Our Breathing Planet

 Lime Butterfly Distribution, Habitat, and Ecology

 The magnificent Lime Butterfly inhabits a relatively broad expanse of the globe.
 In fact, it has the greatest range of any known variety of swallowtail butterfly.
 The precise location of that zone of habitation might surprise many people, though.
-It’s native to Australia and Asia.
+The insect’s native to Australia and Asia.

-In Asia, it appears as far west as Syria and Iraq.
+In Asia, the marvel appears as far west as Syria and Iraq.
 To the south, though, it’s present as far as the Philippines and Indonesia.
-In Australia, it’s present in most of the region, including New Guinea and Lord Howe Island.
-It has also now spread to many Pacific Ocean islands.
+In Australia, it’s even present in most of the region, including New Guinea and Lord Howe Island.
+It has also now spread to numerous Pacific Ocean islands.

-Nature provided this marvel with a high degree of adaptability regarding its habitat.
+Nature provided this marvel with a surprisingly high degree of adaptability regarding its choice of habitat.
 Some of the regions in which it makes its home include areas of evergreen and semi-evergreen forests, fallow lands, savannahs, and even residential areas such as small gardens.

-It’s also prevalent at a wide range of altitudes.
+It’s also quite prevalent at an impressively wide range of altitudes.
 In India, the creature is found as high as 7,000 ft (2,100 m) above sea level.
 The remarkable insect does show a decided preference for the presence of either riverbeds or streams in the areas in which it chooses to live, though.

 Species Sharing Its Range

-Check out our other articles on 5 Marvelous Mediterranean Sea Species, Golden Jackal, Cumberland Falls, Indigo Milk Cap, Southern Darwin’s Frog, Mangrove Monitor
+Check out our other articles on 5 Marvelous Mediterranean Sea Species, Golden Jackal, Cumberland Falls, Indigo Milk Cap, Southern Darwin’s Frog, Mangrove Monitor, West Indian Ocean Coelacanth

 Exit mobile version